dzekelid/search/_listings/giphy/gifs-search-get.md

 ---
 swagger: "2.0"
 info:
-  title: Giphy
+  title: Giphy Gif API Search GIFs
-  description: Natively embed all the best features of the world's largest and most
+  description: Search all GIPHY GIFs for a word or phrase.
+Punctuation will be stripped
-    powerful GIF library into your app.
+    and ignored.
+Use a plus or url encode for phrases.
+Example paul+rudd, ryan+gosling or american+psycho.
   termsOfService: https://developers.giphy.com/
   version: v1
 host: api.giphy.com